iamsayan/wp-auto-republish/readme.txt

 == Changelog ==

-If you like RevivePress (formerly WP Auto Republish), please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/wp-auto-republish/reviews/#new-post).
+If you like RevivePress, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/wp-auto-republish/reviews/#new-post).
 It helps to keep development and support going strong.
 Thank you!

+= 1.4.1 =
+Release Date: 16th September, 2022

+* Tweak: User List Fetching logic.
+* Updated: Action Schedular Library.

 = 1.4.0 =
 Release Date: 2nd August, 2022